ElisaNguyen/ElisaNguyen/README.md

 Hi there 👋 & nice to meet you!

-I'm Elisa, a first-year PhD student in the [Scalable Trustworthy AI group](https://scalabletrustworthyai.github.io) at the University of Tübingen.
+I'm Elisa, a PhD student in the [Scalable Trustworthy AI group](https://scalabletrustworthyai.github.io) at the University of Tübingen.
 I'm interested in researching how technology can benefit humans and society, in particular the field of responsible and trustworthy AI.

 <!-- ###